akka/akka-persistence-r2dbc/docs/src/main/paradox/query.md

 The consumer can keep track of its current position in the event stream by storing the `offset` and restart the query from a given `offset` after a crash/restart.

-The offset is a `TimestampOffset` and it is based on the database `transaction_timestamp()` when the event was stored.
+The offset is a `TimestampOffset` and it is based on the database `CURRENT_TIMESTAMP` when the event was stored.
-`transaction_timestamp()` is the time when the transaction started, not when it was committed.
+`CURRENT_TIMESTAMP` is the time when the transaction started, not when it was committed.
 This means that a "later" event may be visible first and when retrieving events after the previously seen timestamp we may miss some events and emit event with a later sequence number for a persistence id without emitting all preceding events.
 In distributed SQL databases there can also be clock skews for the database timestamps.
 For that reason